lvxn0va/catarse_stripe/README.md

 ### Configurations

 Signup for an account at [STRIPE PAYMENTS](http://www.stripe.com) - Go into your account settings and get your API Keys - Be sure to use your 'Test' keys until you're ready to go live.
 Alos make sure the live/test toggle in the Dashboard is appropriately set.

+You'll also need to register your application with Stripe to allow you to create new Project owners and collect an app fee from them as a Catarse Platform owner.
+In Account Settings, go to Applications and fill out the info.
+When approved, add your ":stripe_client_id" to configurations as below.

 Create this configurations into Catarse database: